-The actuarial valuation results provide a "snapshot" view of the System's financial condition on September 1, 2007 based on the System's membership, benefit structure, and assets on that date.
-The valuation results reflect net favorable experience for the past plan year as demonstrated by an unfunded actuarial liability that was lower than expected based on the actuarial assumptions.
-The favorable experience was primarily due to an actuarial gain on the actuarial value of assets.
+The actuarial valuation results provide a "snapshot" view of the System's financial condition on September 1, 2008 based on the System's membership, benefit structure, and assets on that date.
+The valuation results reflect net unfavorable experience for the past plan year as demonstrated by an unfunded actuarial liability that was higher than expected based on the actuarial assumptions.
+The unfavorable experience was due to an actuarial loss on both the assets and the actuarial liabilities.